kkhetarpal/Literature/MultiArmBandits.md

       * brings an advantage of feeding in some prior knowledge.
       * could be used to encourage exploration by giving *optimistic initial values* which force the agent to explore actions not taken and learn optimal than sub-optimal actions

+**Upper-confidence-bound action selection ?**
+  * Problem: While greedy action selection only selects based on what looks best at present, e-greedy action selection forces non-greedy actions to be tried with no preference or a measure of nearly greedy or uncertainity in actions.
+  * Solution: Select among the non-greedy actions based on their potential for actually being optimal.
+Taking into account how close their estimates are to being maximal and how much is uncertainity in those estimates.
+  Upper confidence bound (UCB) takes into account a measure of uncertainity or variance in estimate of action a's value.